iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/hdmi-distribution.md

 Your engineer will run HDMI over CAT6 or coaxial cabling for longer distances, with in-wall ports and cable management to keep everything tidy and hidden.

 #description
 Each system is fully tested for picture clarity, synchronisation, and lag-free performance.
-Whether you’re watching Netflix in every room or showing the same content across multiple monitors, we’ll make sure it just works.
+Whether you're watching Netflix in every room or showing the same content across multiple monitors, we'll make sure it just works.

 #description
 We can install your own equipment or supply the right solution for your setup — with advice on compatible sources, resolutions, and future upgrades if needed.